 These are available as framed or slimline framed products of excellent quality all achieving good levels of fire integrity and insulation.
 And even better is the option of a thermally insulated product helping to lower energy bills.
 As well as interior doors, IQ Glass provides a range of exterior fire doors for public buildings, apartment blocks and commercial developments.
 You’ll also find frameless fire-rated doors.

-Symphony Services, trading as ISteel, provide FIRAS certified doors and windows in the classic style.
+Symphony Services, trading as ISteel, provide FIRAS certified fire-rated steel-look windows and doorsdoors and windows in the classic style.
 It’s their own system available with a fire-rated and in multiple styles, colours and designs.

-The Janisol range of products from Schuco brings together two great brands and providing a range of steel look systems.
+The Janisol range of fire-rated steel-look windows and doors from Schuco brings together two great brands and providing a range of steel look systems.
 You’ll find windows, doors, facades and products suitable for interior or exterior use.

 Based in Luton, Secure House provides a range of contemporary glazing systems.
-They also provide steel-inspired screen, available with a fire rating of up to 30 minutes.
+They also provide steel-inspired fire-rated steel-look windows and doors or screens, available with a fire rating of up to 30 minutes.

 Despite this being an aluminium website, it’s clear steel provides the best solution where you require fire-protection inside the home.
 Choose well, seek advice and you’ll get the protection required with the iconic look of steel, art-deco and heritage designs.